sungju-han/sungju-han.github.io/index.md

 I am interested in survey analysis in R and also data visualization.
 Still practicing!

-Outside of work, I enjoy ballet, yoga, playing piano and, these days, cooking!
+Outside of work, I enjoy ballet, yoga, playing piano and, these days, cooking.

 ## Contact